4d/4d-for-ios/docs/ProjectEditor-BuildPanel.md

 title: Build Panel
 ---

-Once you're ready, you can launch your app in the Simulator and test it.
+When you're satisfied that your app is ready, you can launch it in the Simulator to test it.

 Let’s take a closer look at the Build tab options: